-Sources include Shelter Animals Count (self-reported), public websites, government-provided data and voluntary data submissions.
+Sources for shelter data include Shelter Animals Count (self-reported and opted in to a Best Friends–led coalition), public websites, government-provided data and voluntary data submissions.
 Where information is derived from data supplied by Shelter Animals Count, Shelter Animals Count specifically disclaims all responsibility for any analysis, interpretations, conclusions and opinions contained in the information presented.
 While Best Friends attempts to validate data sources, we cannot guarantee the accuracy of these sources.

-Save Rates displayed represent the community effort of all shelters located in or providing animal control services to each community.
+A community is considered no-kill when the brick-and-mortar shelters are working collectively to save at least 90 percent of their animals.
+In cases where the save rate is 89.95 percent or greater, Best Friends rounds up to 90 percent.
+Save rates reflect the community effort of all shelters located in or providing animal sheltering services to each community.
 A community is recognized as no-kill when it meets the following criteria:

-Maps are based on calendar year data with the data source year noted on the list view.
+The map is based on calendar-year data with the data source year noted on the list view.
 Communities that have been added to the map since our last publish appear in orange text on the list view.

 For all communities that are aggregated net (data for more than one shelter) where either (1) the gross community save rate is 90 percent or greater and the net community save rate is below 90 percent or (2) the difference between the gross and net community save rates is 5 percent or greater, we will work with the shelter to identify the source of transfers.
 Based on that data: